Out of Scope:

 - If filing a 1040X for an additional refund, also include the resulting Form 8379 again if the refund applies to the injured spouse.

-- If TP/SP birthdate is Jan 1, they are considered 65 at the end of the previous year.
+- If TP/SP birthdate is Jan 1, they are considered their new age as of the end of the previous year.

 Valid ITIN numbers

 - An Individual Taxpayer Identification Number (ITIN) is a tax processing number issued by the Internal Revenue Service.
 It is a nine-digit number that always begins with 900-999, has a range of 70-88 or 90-92 or 94-99 in the fourth and fifth digit and 0000-9999 as the final four digits.